ddspog/doni/README.md

 ## License

-You are free to copy, modify and distribute **cvinfo** with attribution under the terms of the MIT license.
+You are free to copy, modify and distribute **doni** with attribution under the terms of the MIT license.
 See the [LICENSE](https://github.com/ddspog/doni/blob/master/LICENSE) file for details.

 ## Installation